kalaspuff/tomodachi/CONTRIBUTING.md

 ### Automated linting, unit tests and integration tests

-There are GitHub actions enabled on \"push\" to automate test cases for the most common use-cases, as well as performing lint tests, type hint checking, etc. You can also run them on your own, see `Makefile` for a helping hand.
+There are GitHub actions enabled on "push" to automate test cases for the most common use-cases, as well as performing lint tests, type hint checking, etc. You can also run them on your own, see `Makefile` for a helping hand.